Best of times, or the worst? A voter's guide to U.S. GDP

 And now, with coronavirus cases continuing their surge, it will be one more piece of data that voters will want to weigh as they decide whether Trump or Biden is best placed to lever the rebound into a full recovery.

-Reporting by Ann Saphir, Elizabeth Culliford, Howard Schneider; Editing by Dan Burns
+Additional reporting by Elizabeth Culliford and Trevor Hunnicutt; Editing by Dan Burns and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.